 Findings and discussion

-Twenty-five percent of respondents disclosed that they had responded to a fraudulent invitation in the 12 months leading up to the survey.
-Responding could involve sending money or personal details (or both), or seeking further information.
-Five percent of respondents who had received a fraudulent invitation in the 12 months before completing the survey had sent personal details and/or passwords in response to the invitation and six percent sent money, with three percent disclosing they had sent personal details and experienced a financial loss.
-Some respondents suffered a financial loss and/or lost personal details to more than one fraudulent invitation.
-The percentage of people experiencing both a financial loss and losing personal details decreased from the 2013 survey (Jorna 2015).
+Thirty-four percent of respondents disclosed that they had responded to a scam invitation in the 12 months prior to the survey.
+Responding could involve sending money or personal details or seeking further information.
+Six percent stated that they sent personal information as a result of a scam invitation and four percent sent money, with seven percent of the sample disclosing they had sent personal details and experienced a financial loss.
+The proportion of respondents experiencing both a financial loss and sending personal details has increased since the 2012 survey findings (Jorna & Hutchings 2013).